TheoFarhat/uri-solved-problems-in-python/README.md

-# uri-solved-problems-in-python
+# uri-solved-problems-
-Uri or beecrowd exercices that I solved during my first period, using Python.
+Uri or beecrowd exercices that I solve during my graduation.
 The exercices are not optimized.
-Most exercices are in portuguese language.
+Some exercicies are in portuguese language.